Updated March 1, 2021

 Texas farmers can legally sell ungraded eggs directly to consumers, and you can find ungraded eggs being sold at farmers’ markets all over the state – with no reported problems.
 But regulations prohibit restaurants and retailers from buying ungraded eggs, preventing farmers from selling their eggs to chefs or grocers unless they get a license and grade their eggs.
 This requirement is a significant barrier for many small farmers, because eggs have a very small profit margin, and the additional expense and hassle is difficult for many farmers to justify.

-This bill, which passed the Senate unanimously as SB 1605 in 2019, would allow farmers to sell eggs clearly labeled as “ungraded” to restaurants, so long as they are clean and sound.
+This bill was filed on Jan.
+13, 2021, by Sen. Nathan Johnson as SB 336.
+Since then, the House companion bill, HB 2028, was filed by Rep. Lambert.
+Last Session, the bill passed the Senate unanimously as SB 1605.
+If passed, it will allow farmers to sell eggs clearly labeled as “ungraded” to restaurants, so long as they are clean and sound.
 The bill includes labeling requirements to ensure that the consumers know who produced the eggs.

 For more information, contact Judith McGeary, Executive Director, Farm and Ranch Freedom Alliance, Judith@FarmAndRanchFreedom.org, 512-484-8821 (cell).